 Policy Owner: Associate Vice President, Human Resources

-This Remote Work Policy is being implemented beginning July 25, 2022 through December 31, 2022.
-The College will evaluate this policy starting November 1, 2022 and will determine whether the policy should be amended or discontinued for Spring 2023.
+This Remote Work Policy will be in effect from June 5, 2023 through December 31, 2023.
+The College will evaluate this policy during the Fall 2023 semester to determine whether the policy should be amended or discontinued after December 31, 2023.

 Purpose of Policy